garrandall/popular-music-data/tracks/i-need-money-marky-mark-the-funky-bunch.md

 To ful fil my greed
 Marky Mark would like 2 say

-That im fiending, just 2 get paid
+That I'm fiending, just 2 get paid
 Forget love and all that crap
 Im just tryin 2 keep my pockets fat
 I need Cash in a hurry and it just aint funny